 See the library reading list for this module (Canterbury)

-* understand and abstract the essentials features of an economic issue, problem and system.
+1 Understand and abstract the essential features of an economic issue, problem and system

-* synthesize and critically compare different economic analyses of an economic issue.
+2 Synthesize and critically compare different economic analyses of an economic issue

-* apply analytical skills to a range of economic concepts, problems and issues.
+3 Apply analytical skills to a range of economic concepts, problems and issues

-* interpret data in the context of economic theory and policy.
+4 Interpret data in the context of economic theory and policy

 Back to top